nanashi193/TechNoX/README.md

 ```bash
  shop/example-data.sql.
 ```
-Execute the entire file to create the TEStore database, set up the tables, and load the sample data.
+Execute the entire file to create the 'TEStore' database, set up the tables, and load the sample data.
 >If you are using DBeaver, remove all "GO" statements and execute normally.

 #### **Step 3: Restart Backend**